-The current outbreak COVID-19 has put impact on Indian economy, recently an industry survey that is jointly conducted by industry body Ficci and tax consultancy Dhruva advisors and took responses from about 380 companies across the sectors.
+The current outbreak of COVID-19 has put an impact on the Indian economy, recently an industry survey that is jointly conducted by industry body Ficci and tax consultancy Dhruva advisors and took responses from about 380 companies across the sectors.
 It is said that businesses are grappling with "tremendous uncertainty" about their future.

-According to the survey, COVID-19 Coronavirus outbreak is having a 'deep impact' on Indian businesses, COVID-19 crisis has caused an unprecedented collapse in economic activities over the last few weeks.
+According to the survey, the COVID-19 Coronavirus outbreak is having a 'deep impact' on Indian businesses, COVID-19 crisis has caused an unprecedented collapse in economic activities over the last few weeks.

-The present situation is having a "high to very high" level impact on their business consistent with almost 72 per cent respondents.
+The present situation is having a "high to very high" level impact on their business consistent with almost 72 per cent of respondents.
 Further, 70 per cent of the surveyed firms expects a de-growth sale in the fiscal year 2020-21.

-According to Du & Bradstreet, COVID-19 no doubt disrupted human lives and global supply chain but the pandemic may be a severe demand shock which has offset the green shoots of recovery of the Indian economy that was visible at the end of 2019 and early 2020.
+According to Du & Bradstreet, COVID-19 no doubt disrupted human lives and the global supply chain but the pandemic may be a severe demand shock that has offset the green shoots of recovery of the Indian economy that was visible at the end of 2019 and early 2020.
 Further, it is stated that the extent of the actual impact will depend upon the severity and duration of the outbreak.

 There are three major channels of impact for Indian businesses consistent with the report namely linkages, supply chain and macroeconomic factors.
 The data shows that at least 6,606 Indian entities have legal linkages with companies in countries with a large number of confirmed COVID-19 cases.
-Due to these higher rate of COVID-19 cases business activity in the foreign markets is slow which implies a negative impact on the growth of these companies.
-Sectors that would be much affected includes logistics, auto, tourism, metals, drugs, pharmaceuticals, electronic goods, MSMEs and retail among others.
+Due to this higher rate of COVID-19 cases business activity in the foreign markets is slow which implies a negative impact on the growth of these companies.
+Sectors that would be much affected include logistics, auto, tourism, metals, drugs, pharmaceuticals, electronic goods, MSMEs and retail among others.

-The Prime Minister Sir stated that the Atma nirbhar Bharat Abhiyan package will help to revive and make self-reliant every sector of the Indian economy including the demand and supply chain and the manufacturing sector.
+Prime Minister Sir stated that the Atma nirbhar Bharat Abhiyan package will help to revive and make self-reliant every sector of the Indian economy including the demand and supply chain and the manufacturing sector.
 This Rs 20 lakh crore package will form the path for the revival of the Indian economy, which will, in turn, play a major role in making India self-reliant.

-While urging people to be ‘vocal about local’, in order to make people of India self-reliant the Prime Minister Sir said that the special economic package will aim to bring relief to all those who have worked hard day and night for the nation including the labourers and farmers and the hardworking Indian taxpayers-the middle class and the industry, which has contributed significantly to India’s growth.
+While urging people to be ‘vocal about local’, in order to make people of India self-reliant Prime Minister Sir said that the special economic package will aim to bring relief to all those who have worked hard day and night for the nation including the labourers and farmers and the hardworking Indian taxpayers-the middle class and the industry, which has contributed significantly to India’s growth.